 This section describes how to build an application that uses OrbixNames, the configuration variables that are required, how to register an OrbixNames server in the Implementation Repository, and the options that are available on the server executable.
 The following steps are required to build an application that uses OrbixNames:

-Generate stub code for the OrbixNames server by passing the OrbixNames IDL file, NamingService.idl, through your IDL compiler.
+- 1 Generate stub code for the OrbixNames server by passing the OrbixNames IDL file, NamingService.idl, through your IDL compiler.
 Link your application with the client stub code.
-For example, you can run the Orbix IDL compiler as follows:
+For example, you can run the Orbix IDL compiler as follows: idl NamingService.idl - 2 This generates three files: NamingService.hh, NamingServiceC.cc, and NamingServiceS.cc.

-idl NamingService.idl

-This generates three files: NamingService.hh, NamingServiceC.cc, and NamingServiceS.cc.
 Include the header file NamingService.hh in your application code and link your application with the object code for NamingServiceC.cc.
-Discard NamingServiceS.cc.

-This generates several Java constructs that implement Java classes and interfaces to serve specific roles.
-You may choose to use either the TIE or the ImplBase approach.
-For further details, refer to "OrbixWeb IDL Compilation" in the OrbixWeb Programmer's Guide.

-If your application uses the load balancing features of OrbixNames, described in the chapter "Load Balancing with OrbixNames Using C++", you must also pass the other OrbixNames IDL file, LoadBalancing.idl, through your IDL compiler, for example:
+Discard NamingServiceS.cc. - 3 If your application uses the load balancing features of OrbixNames, described in the chapter "Load Balancing with OrbixNames Using C++", you must also pass the other OrbixNames IDL file, LoadBalancing.idl, through your IDL compiler, for example: - idl LoadBalancing.idl - 4 Again, this generates three files: LoadBalancing.hh, LoadBalancingC.cc, and LoadBalancingS.cc.

-idl LoadBalancing.idl

-Again, this generates three files: LoadBalancing.hh, LoadBalancingC.cc, and LoadBalancingS.cc.
 Include the header file LoadBalancing.hh in your application code and link your application with the object code for LoadBalancingC.cc.
-Discard LoadBalancingS.cc.

-Again, this generates several Java constructs for use during application implementation.
-Refer to "OrbixWeb IDL Compilation" in the OrbixWeb Programmer's Guide for further information.

-- 2. Register the OrbixNames server in the Implementation Repository as described in "Registering the OrbixNames Server" on page 25. - Configure the Orbix locator to make the OrbixNames server known to

-CORBA::ORB::resolve_initial_references()org.omg.CORBA.Object resolve_initial_references().
-Assuming that the OrbixNames server is registered in the Implementation Repository with the name NS on host alpha, this can be achieved by adding the following line to the Orbix.hosts or orbix.hst file:
+Discard LoadBalancingS.cc. - 5 Register the OrbixNames server in the Implementation Repository as described in "Registering the OrbixNames Server" on page 20. - 6 Configure the Orbix locator to make the OrbixNames server known to CORBA::ORB::resolve_initial_references().
+Assuming that the OrbixNames server is registered in the Implementation Repository with the name NS on host alpha, this can be achieved by adding the following line to the Orbix.hosts or orbix.hst file: NS:alpha:

-NS:alpha:

-Compiling and Running the demoApplication

-This section outlines how to build a demonstration program that uses the Naming Service.
-It describes what configuration variables are required, how to register a naming server in the Implementation Repository and what options are available on the naming server executable.

-Building the OrbixWeb Naming Service Demonstration Application

-The Naming Service demonstration program is located in the \demos\namesStaff directory of your OrbixWeb installation.

-Use the following steps for running the demonstration application:

-- 1. To build the application on Solaris use gmake; on Windows run the compile.bat batch program. - Register the Naming Service by entering the following command:

-'''

-putit -j NS IE. Iona.
-OrbixWeb.
-CosNaming.
-NS

-'''

-- 3. Register the Staff server by entering the following command:

-putit -i Staff namesStaff.javaserver1 - 4.
-Start the Java server by running the javaserver1 script on Solaris or javaserver1.bat on Windows.
-This launches the Naming Service and populates it with names. - 5.
-Start the Java client by running the javaclient1 script on Solaris or javaclient1.bat on platforms.
-This establishes a connection with the Naming Service and resolves the names bound by the Java server.